Find out why you should be cautious about investing in penny shares or penny stocks, and how to protect yourself if you have invested.

 Find out how easy it will be to sell the shares, especially as the market may only have a few buyers willing to take on a certain number of the shares at any one time.
 If this happens, you may be left holding shares for longer than you expect.

-What to do if you have invested in penny shares
+What to do if you've invested in penny shares